AU-BCE-EE/guidance/DMI API/README.md

 ```

 # Comments #

+## Foulum weather station ##

 At the moment, you cannot use DMI's API service to request data from the Foulum weather station, as the station does not provide data to DMI yet.
 However, witin this year (2023) this should happen and then probably soon after you can access it via DMI's API service (in 10 min resolution).
+Be aware that if you download the Foulum data from the agro website, the time stamps are in `UTC+1` resp. `ETC`.
+Like the regular DMI data, the time stamps also indicate the averages/sums of the last 10min/hour/day/month/year.

+## Bulk request ##

+If you want to download large quantities of climate data, DMI recommends that you use DMI’s bulk download service.
+The service lets you download .zip files, each containing historical data for a month going back to a long time (Observational data: 1953, Climate data: 2011 for Denmark and 1958 for Greenland).
+You can also download all historical data by selecting the file all.zip.
+In this documentation, bulk requests are however not covered yet.
-The API service is a great tool for accessing data for free.
-In this documentation, Bulk requests are not covered.

-<h6>This guide was written by Marcel</h6>
+<h6>The DMI API service is a great tool for accessing data for free.
+This guide was written by Marcel and a lot of things were copied from the DMI website.
+  If you encounter any problems, you can write me an <a href='mailto:mb@bce.au.dk'>email</a></h6>